magenta-cuda/alt-w3tc-minify/README.md

 ## auto mode

-WT3C 0.9.7.5 in "Auto Minify" mode also does not batch the "localize", "translation", "before" and "after" inline <script> elements.
+WT3C 0.14.4 in "Auto Minify" mode does not batch the "localize", "translation", "before" and "after" inline <script> elements.
 Rather it stops batching when it encounters a "localize", "translation", "before" or "after" inline <script> element" and flushes the current batch file, emits the inline script element and starts a new batch file.
 This results in multiple batch files instead of one.

+Also WT3C 0.14.4 in "Auto Minify" mode ignores "conditional" scripts, i.e., scripts embedded in HTML comments, e.g., `"<!--[if lt IE 9]>\n<script>...</script><![endif]-->\n"`.
+These are emitted in their original location but the minified combined scripts are relocated to the start of the `<head>` block.
+This changes the relative order of executions of these scripts.

     <script>/* some "localize", "translation" or "before" script */</script>
     <script src="http://localhost/wp-content/cache/minify/0ae95.js"></script>
     <script>/* some "localize", "translation" or "before" script */</script>